christinaheinze/backShift/vignettes/README.md

 ### Stability selection

-backShift can be run with or without [stability selection](http://arxiv.org/abs/0809.2932).
+backShift estimates the connectivity matrix of a directed (possibly cyclic) graph.
+In order to control the number of falsly selected edges we can use [stability selection](http://arxiv.org/abs/0809.2932) which provides a finite sample control for the expected number of false discoveries.
-If stability selection should not be used, set `EV` to 0.
+If stability selection should not be used, set the parameter `EV` to 0.

 ```r